krgough/homeMonitor/README.md

 To setup the temperature sensor:

 * Pair a USB stick to the Hive network but set the device type to be 0x01 rather than 0x07 (SREG 49 should be set to 0x0001).
 This stops it appearing as a second hub (co-ordinator).
 Note that this USB stick becomes our "HIVE" connected USB and will be plugged into the rPi.
 If you need to reset the temp sensor then log into the rPi and connect to this USB using `screen` or `picocom` and follow the instructions below.
+* `SetS61=0000` In order to prevent the TG stick acting as as IAS CIA (Control and Indicating Equipment) on endpoint 0x02.
+This setting prevents auto enrollment for devices.
 * Pair the temperature sensor (door/window sensor) to the Hive network - monitor the USB stick using a serial terminal program during the device pairing.
 This allows you to capture the node id when it joins.
 * Set additional pairing and attribute reporting on that sensor as shown below...